Group says 'American Sniper' film spurs threats against Muslims

 "Nice to see a movie where the Arabs are portrayed for who they really are - vermin scum intent on destroying us," said one Twitter post collected by the ADC.

-Jack Horner, a spokesman for Warner Bros., the studio releasing the film, said in a statement that the company, a unit of Time Warner Co, “denounces any violent, anti-Muslim rhetoric, including that which has been attributed to viewers” of the film.
+Jack Horner, a spokesman for Warner Bros., the studio releasing the film, said in a statement that the company, a unit of Time Warner Co (TWX.N), “denounces any violent, anti-Muslim rhetoric, including that which has been attributed to viewers” of the film.

 He added, “Hate and bigotry have no place in the important dialogue that this picture has generated about the veteran experience.”